assemblee-virtuelle/semapps/website/docs/middleware/crypto/verifiable-credentials.md

   - Ensures that the `credentialSubject.id` of each VC matches the `issuer` of the next VC in the chain.
   - Validates that the subject of the last VC in the chain matches the invoker (signer) of the presentation.
   - Allows for open capabilities (i.e., VCs without a `credentialSubject.id`) if there is only one VC in the chain.
-- **Field Consistency**: Checks that the `credentialSubject` content of each VC in the chain matches, allowing for decreasing root fields in later VCs.
-- **Issuance and Proof Dates**: Ensures that all credentials have either an `issuanceDate` or `proof.created` field.
+- **Issuance and Proof Dates**: Ensures that all credentials have either an `issuanceDate` or `proof.created` property.
 - **Holder Validation**: Confirms that the `holder` in the presentation matches the controller, if specified.
 - **Chain Length**: Ensures that the number of VCs in the chain does not exceed the maximum allowed (`maxChainLength`).

 **What is Not Checked:**

 - **Business Logic**: The verification process does not validate the correctness of the `credentialSubject` content.
 For example, it does not ensure that a statement like "A is allowed to read B" is actually made by "B" and not by "C".
-  Any additional rules or logic specific to the application must be implemented separately.
+  Any additional rules or logic specific to the application must be implemented by the service that accepts capability-authorized API requests.

+If you have questions, don't hesitate to contact us.

 #### Parameters